What is Zero Trust Architecture? 9 Steps to Implementation

 5. Customer-facing services

 In some cases, companies offer customer services that require user registration.
-In this case, the organization needs to protect both internal assets and customer information.
+In this case, the organization must protect internal assets and customer information.
 Zero trust enables enhanced security when organizations can segregate these customer services from enterprise services and use portals that drive customers to the resources they need.

 Understanding the risk considerations for Zero Trust